-After the transfer of Neighbours from BBC1 to Channel 5 (I haven’t watched it since) Doctors took the 1.45 pm slot and you can catch it there every week day (except during the dreaded Easter and Summer breaks).
+After the transfer of Neighbours from BBC1 to Channel 5 (I haven’t watched it since) Doctors took the 1.45 pm slot and you can catch it there every weekday (except during the dreaded Easter and Summer breaks).
+Classic Doctors is also back again with Series 1 and 2 currently streaming on UKTV Play.
 You can also very easily visit the BBC Doctors set in Selly Oak, Birmingham as I discovered last weekend:

 The Mill Health Centre

 Every year we go to the Little Hearts Matter Open Day in Birmingham.
 Recently I’ve seen fellow Doctors fans share snaps of themselves at the set and discovered this is based in Selly Oak.
 The place name rang a bell so I had a quick Google and discovered the film set is just 1 mile from the conference centre we visit each year.
 So I really hoped we’d have time to come and visit it after our conference- and we did!

 Since 2004, BBC Doctors has been filmed at BBC Birmingham Drama Village in Selly Oak. (before that it was filmed at Pebble Mill Studios in Edgbaston).
 The Mill Health Centre is even marked on Google Maps.
 We followed Sat Nav: B29 6LB to get to The Mill (The Drama Village is B29 6LT) this got us close enough but on the opposite side of the road to where we wanted to be so we used our own navigational skills once we were near.
 As we visited on a Saturday evening all the car parks were empty but mainly permit spaces.
 If I visited during the week I would find off-site parking and walk to the set.